Frequently Asked Questions

 2. I am going to study abroad in the spring, why do I have to sign a full year contract?
 Our terms of agreement are for the full year.
 In the event that you study abroad you will be able to submit a request for release from the spring portion of your contract.

-1. As a sophomore, can I live at Baumhart?
-Yes, there are four floors of Baumhart reserved for sophomore students.
+1. As a second year, can I live at Baumhart?
+Yes, there is space available in Baumhart for second year students.

 Potential LCAs and RAs